JULAPALULA/OneBlockPlugin/README.md

 - **Lot Purchase by Players:** Players can buy lots, gaining access to the materials within.
 - **Enable Lots After Purchase:** Once a lot is bought, players can enable it in their pool.
 - **Random Item Distribution:** Every minute, players will receive a random item from their enabled lot, offering an element of luck and surprise.
-- **Interactive Gameplay:** Players must place blocks to gather materials, adding a fun and engaging challenge to the experience.
+- **Interactive Gameplay:** Players must place blocks to gather score, which allows players to buy lots.

 This plugin is perfect for adding a new layer of interactivity and luck to your server, where players can test their fortune while collecting valuable items from lots they own.
 ## License